oktayopi/My-Short-Profile/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data Analysis
-- 📫 How to reach me: you can follow my github on oktayopi and instagram on @okta_yopi
+- 📫 You can follow my github on oktayopi and instagram on @okta_yopi

 <!---
 oktayopi/oktayopi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.